pjeby/mockdown/README.md

 (Note: aliases are not recursive; they must name a language engine, not another alias.
 They can, however, be set to `"ignore"`, which indicates blocks of that language should be ignored and not used as tests.)

-A language engine is an object with one required property, `toJS:`, which must be a function accepting a `mockdown.Example` object and returning a string of Javascript.
+A language engine is an object with one required property, `toJS:`, which must be a function accepting a `mockdown.Example` object and a starting line number, and returning a string of Javascript.
 Usually, language engines will also include an `options:` property that will be used to send compiler options to the underlying language.
 (For example, you can set `languages.babel.options.stage` to change the stability level used for Babel examples.)

 Note that the `languages` option can only be configured via the options passed into mockdown's APIs, or via a `mockdown-setup` directive at the top of a file.
 (That is, like `globals`, it can't be set via `mockdown` or `mockdown-set` directives.)

 Currently, the default mapping for this option includes language engines for:

-* `babel` (with `babel` and `es6` as aliases)
+* `babel` (with `es6` as an alias)
-* `coffee-script` (with `coffee` and `coffeescript` as aliases)
+* `coffee` (with `coffee-script` and `coffeescript` as aliases)
 * `javascript` (with `js` as an alias)

 And it includes `html`, `markdown`, and `text` as aliases for `ignore`.

 You can add your own aliases and engines to this mapping by in-place modification in `mockdown-setup` code, or by passing a replacement object as a `languages:` option to the API.
 (You can also call `require('mockdown/languages')()` to get a copy of the defaults that you can then modify and pass in.)

+Both the `babel` and `coffee-script` language engines have a `module` property that can be used to determine what module to load to do the compiling.  `languages.babel.module` defaults to `"babel-core"`, and `languages['coffee-script'].module` defaults to `"coffee-script"`, but you can override them if you need to.

 ### Other Options